When to visit the vet?

 - Genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases.: So far, no clear hereditary predispositions for salivary gland adenocarcinomas have been described.
 However, individual studies discuss mutations in oncogenic signaling pathways (e.g., EGFR or RAS pathway).

-- Environmental factors and inflammatory conditions: ChronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. inflammatory conditions (sialadenitis) could contribute to degeneration.
-Concrete external risk factors have so far only been insufficiently investigated.
+- Environmental factors and Inflammatory conditions: ChronicChronic refers to a condition or disease that is long-lasting or permanent.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time.
+Inflammatory conditions (sialadenitis) could contribute to degeneration.
+Specific external risk factors have not yet been sufficiently investigated.

 Supplements